-Yes, but Surge9 is much more than just an app.
-It is a comprehensive software platform designed to provide the very best microlearning experience to the mobile learner.
-It is a Software-as-a-Service (SaaS) offering that includes the Surge9 app for each learner and their manager in both iOS and Android; the Surge9 Composer app for iPad that enables you to build your own microlearning content quickly and easily; built-in cloud hosting and data security; world-class data analytics; and 24-hours-a-day, 7-days-a-week technical support over the telephone, and through email or chat.
-Surge9 also offers a learner web interface.
+Yes, but Surge9 is so much more than just an app.
+It is a comprehensive microlearning and training reinforcement platform, designed to provide the very best microlearning experience to your mobile learners.
+It includes the Surge9 app for each learner and their manager in both iOS and Android; the Surge9 Composer app that enables you to build your own microlearning content quickly and easily; built-in cloud hosting and data security; world-class data analytics; and technical support over the telephone, and through email or chat, 24-hours-a-day, seven-days-a-week.
+You can also take your Surge9 microlearning with a web browser on your desktop or laptop computer.

 Yes, the Surge9 app is available for both iOS and Android.
 It looks and works identically on both devices.
 The Surge9 Composer, our content authoring app, is an iPad app only.

-Surge9 is a Software-as-a-Service offering, sold on a per user per year basis.
-The price varies by the number of users.
+Surge9 is a Software-as-a-Service (Saas) offering, sold on a per user per year basis.
+The price per user varies according to the number of users.
 Alternative pricing models such as per user per month and per active user models are available.
-And you can transfer your licenses between employees.
+And you can transfer your licences between employees.
 That means you can assign the same license to different employees at different times, instead of having to buy one for each of them.

-Today people seem to use the term “mobile-first” to mean many different things.
-Some build websites or HTML-based apps for mobile smartphones and tablets first, while keeping the mobile user in mind, and then adapt those designs for desktop or laptop screens.
-But in many cases companies try to scale down or adapt their existing web-based products for small screens and call it “mobile-first.”
+People today seem to use the term “mobile-first” to mean many different things.
+Some build websites or HTML-based apps that flow their content differently for a range of screen sizes.
+These sites are properly called responsive web sites, but many companies try to scale down or adapt their existing web-based products for small screens and call it “mobile-first.”

-At Surge9 mobile-first has a precise and rigorous meaning.
-Surge9 apps are not web apps.
-They are native apps that have been optimized to run directly on iOS and Android OS.
+At Surge9 mobile-first has a precise meaning.
+Surge9 apps are not responsive web apps.
+They are native apps written directly on iOS and Android OS.
 The Surge9 iOS apps are written 100% in Swift.
 Our Android app is a pure Android Java native implementation.
 This is what we mean by having a native architecture.

-Native apps can use all the advanced capabilities of your mobile devices.
+Only native apps can use all the advanced capabilities of your mobile devices.
 They are fast.
 They support the full set of touch gestures.
-They leverage mobile push notifications and allow users to use the apps in offline usage mode—that is, they can access your programs when they are not connected to a network.
+They leverage mobile push notifications and allow users to use the apps in offline usage mode — that is, they can access your programs when they are not connected to a network.
 The machine learning engine of new mobile operating systems can only be accessed by native apps.

-HTML and hybrid learning apps fall short in these areas.
+Responsive websites and hybrid learning apps fall short.
 Web apps are slow on mobile, need a constant network connection to work, can’t use touch gestures, have trouble rendering some kinds of content, and suffer from a low adoption rate as users quickly become frustrated with the app.

 But even though an employee may work at a desk, the rest of their life is shaped by mobility.
-Surge9 is designed to make learning available to your employees in the short spans of time called micro-moments — three minutes here, five minutes there — that open and close unpredictably during the day.
+And the mobile experience is richer and more effective.
+Surge9 is designed to make learning available to your employees in the short spans of time Google calls micro-moments — three minutes here, five minutes there — that open and close unpredictably during the day.
 It can also be configured to schedule learning activities only at specific times.
-This means the microlearning system can engage learners when they are off shift and refrain from interfering with them or made inaccessible when they are working.
+This means the microlearning system can engage learners when they are off shift and refrain from interrupting them during specified times.

 After completing a classroom or web-based course people start forgetting what they learned.
 Fast.
-It is much cheaper to help your employees retain what they have learned than teaching it to them again, or sending them on refresher courses.
+It is much cheaper to help your employees retain what they have learned than to teach it to them again or send them on refresher courses.
 Training reinforcement is the prevention of forgetting.

-Training reinforcement employs a number of proactive, research-based teaching strategies commonly used during and after a training event or online course.
+Training reinforcement, delivered over a specialized training reinforcement platform, applies proactive, research-based teaching strategies during and after a training event or online course.
 It makes it possible for learners to recall in six months the material they learned today.
 Some of these strategies are counter-intuitive: if you didn’t know that they have been tested scientifically, you probably wouldn’t believe them.
 These strategies include:

 Using quizzes, not as a means to evaluate learners but as a retention exercise.